 The two boards have to be complementary – and in a family business, the family council will be a third board to work with, along with the corporate and owners’ boards - they have to work together with the chairman of each forming the “threesome team at the top” of the family business.

-Think of the biggest owner today, Warren Buffet.
+Think of the biggest owner today, Warren Buffett.
 He has a strategy.
 He knows why he’s investing in Goldman Sachs but he doesn’t tell the Goldman Sachs executives what to do, he doesn’t even have a seat on the board of directors.
-In this case Warren Buffet is the owner board.
+In this case Warren Buffett is the owner board.
 His close advisors in Omaha form his owners’ board.

 To work efficiently, an owners’ board should in normal conditions meet two or three times a year and ensure that all members are on track and are evolving in a common direction.
 It should be somewhere separate such as a weekend retreat.
 Or, depending on conditions, on the sites of one of the assets it has invested in.
 What is sure is that it’s impossible to assess and reach agreement on many of these issues in a quick discussion over lunch.